paullizer/Nexus/README.md

     - can control access to the group rag (public or private with permissions)
     - can control who is a user (read only, cannot add new files) and who is a admin (can read and add new files and delete existing files)
     - cannot share individual file
-- provide repeatable transform workflows (workflows) using AI to perform one or more tasks using rag or just in time input from user; tasks like summarize or generate a document using the format and structure of previous documents plus disparate data sources
+- provide repeatable transform workflows (workflows) using AI to perform one or more actions using rag or just in time input from user; actions like summarize or generate a document using the format and structure of previous documents plus disparate data sources
     - need to think through this more, transform workflows can be shared but is access to transform workflow shared or the code to create a transform workflow shared?
     - transform workflow can be private
         - cannot share access to transform workflow